kowshik226/project1/README.md

 ## 1. Installations

-	The required libraries for running the code within Jupiter notebook are part of the Anaconda distribution for Python 3.6.8.
+	The required libraries for running the code within Jupiter notebookfor Python 3.6.8.

 	Run requiremnts file to install dependencies for project using following command